Pinhole Photography

 Here is the goofy-looking homemade thing mounted on my Sony a7 camera body...

-I grabbed a tripod and headed outside with the camera to capture a couple of photos captured through a tiny pinhole.
-My shutter speed was at a third of a second with an ISO of 800.
-This new pinhole "lens" appears to be in the 20mm focal length range so it is quite a wide view and that makes this tiny pinhole an f200 aperture.
+I grabbed a tripod and headed outside with the camera to capture a couple of photos through this tiny pinhole.
+My shutter speed was at 0.3 seconds with an ISO of 800.
+This new pinhole "lens" appears to be in the range of around a 20mm focal length so it is quite a wide view and that makes this tiny pinhole an f/200 aperture...
+20mm divided by the diameter of the hole (0.1mm) make it an f/200 aperture.
+But, since I may have inadvertently enlarged the hole to around 0.15mm or 0.2mm that would bring the aperture down into the f/100 to f/133 range.

 Then I came inside and captured another photo.
 For this photo, I put two extension tubes between the pinhole and the camera which changed my focal length to around 35mm.
 My exposure was at 30 seconds and my ISO was at 800.
 I then painted the can of brushes with a flashlight during the 30 second exposure...